 With a permanent collection which chronicles the history of surfboards and wave-riding, the museum also offers many revolving exhibits each year.
 In its current facility, it houses a rare set of archives and collections gathered over more than 30 years, comprising one of the world’s richest troves of surfing history.

-The institution has grown into a major attraction for San Diego and Southern California.
+The museum has grown into a major attraction for Oceanside, San Diego County and Southern California.